notrlysam/KNS-Cocktail-Finder/README.md

 Additionally, I assisted in implementing various components of the application, ensuring smooth interaction between the frontend, API, and database.
 I contributed to testing and debugging to resolve issues and improve application stability.

-Finally, I was responsible for completing the project report, while ensuring that all requirements were met before submission.
+Finally, I was responsible for completing the full project report and ensuring that all requirements were met before submission.